 - Getting wet cement in the eye, resulting in chemical burns

-Eye Safety Tips for Workplaces
+Eye Safety Tips for Workplaces and Equipment

 For equipment being designed and manufactured, it’s critical to perform a risk assessment on the product during its various design phases.
 That’s an essential part of nearly every product manufacturer’s development process, and for good reason.
 Risk assessment is all about identifying possible hazardous situations that could occur during your product’s lifecycle and then finding ways to eliminate or reduce the risks associated with those hazards.
 If potential eye hazards can be identified early on, either eliminated or guarded against, safety can be increased.

 Eye and Face Protection Standards – and PPE

 OSHA standard 1926.102 requires that employers ensure that their employees use appropriate eye or face protection when exposed to eye or face hazards from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.